How self-care helps my anxiety and stress

 Laura talks about some positive ways to destress and look after your mental health

-Self-care is not a luxury, but a necessity, aimed at replenishing mental, psychological and emotional well-being on a daily basis in order to thrive in the fast paced world we live in.
-Although, self-care skills can be utilised to manage everyday stresses, they have also been proven useful as part of the treatment of depression, anxiety and other mental health difficulties and have been encouraged by organisations such as Mental Health Ireland.
+Self-care is not a luxury, but a necessity, aimed at replenishing mental, psychological and emotional well-being on a daily basis.
+This can help us thrive in the fast-paced world we live in.
+Although, self-care skills can be used to manage everyday stresses, they have also been proven useful as part of the treatment of depression, anxiety, and other mental health difficulties and have been encouraged by organisations such as Mental Health Ireland.

 Every person has a window of tolerance; the window represents a state where emotions can be tolerated and information processed.
 However, when these emotions become too much, for example when we are triggered by stress, we leave the window of tolerance and enter either a hyperarousal zone or a hypoarousal zone.